 This release is published in accordance with the Code of Practice for Statistics (2018), as produced by the UK Statistics Authority.
 The UKSA has the overall objective of promoting and safeguarding the production and publication of official statistics that serve the public good.
 It monitors and reports on all official statistics, and promotes good practice in this area.

 The document above contains a list of ministers and officials who have received privileged early access to this release.
 In line with best practice, the list has been kept to a minimum and those given access for briefing purposes had a maximum of 24 hours.

 The responsible analyst for this release is Emma Johns.
-For any queries please contact 07990 602870 or email@example.com.
+For any queries please contact email@example.com.